vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/2_Truthful_Character_of_the_Hindus.md

 [^77]: This permission to prevaricate was still further extended.
-The following five untruths are enumerated by various writers as not constituting mortal sins—namely, at the time of marriage, during dalliance, when life is in danger, when the loss of property is threatened, and for the sake of a Brahma_n_a.
+The following five untruths are enumerated by various writers as not constituting mortal sins—namely, at the time of marriage, during dalliance, when life is in danger, when the loss of property is threatened, and for the sake of a Brahmaṇa.
 Again, another writer cites the declaration that an untruth is venial if it is spoken at the time of marriage, during dalliance, in jest, or while suffering great pain.
 It is evident that Venus laughed at lovers' oaths in India as well as elsewhere; and that false testimony extracted by torture was excused.
 Manu declared that in some cases the giver of false evidence from a pious motive would not lose his seat in heaven; indeed, that whenever the death of a man of any of the four castes would be occasioned by true evidence, falsehood was even better than truth.
 He gives as the primeval rule, to say what is true and what is pleasant, but not what is true and unpleasant, or what is pleasant and not true.
-The Vish_n_u-pura_n_a gives like counsel, adding the following aphorism: "A considerate man will always cultivate, in act, thought, and speech, that which is good for living beings, both in this world and in the next."
+The Vishṇu-puraṇa gives like counsel, adding the following aphorism: "A considerate man will always cultivate, in act, thought, and speech, that which is good for living beings, both in this world and in the next."
 About the same license appears to be used in this country and winked at.—A. W.

 [^76]: V. 24.

 This is a large admission, yet even in that open admission there is a certain amount of honesty.
-Again and again in the Mahâbhârata is this excuse pleaded.[^78] Nay, there is in the Mahâbhârata[^79] the well-known story of Kau_s_ika, called Satyavâdin, the Truth-speaker, who goes to hell for having spoken the truth.
+Again and again in the Mahâbhârata is this excuse pleaded.[^78] Nay, there is in the Mahâbhârata[^79] the well-known story of Kauśika, called Satyavâdin, the Truth-speaker, who goes to hell for having spoken the truth.
 He once saw men flying into the forest before robbers (dasyu).
-The robbers came up soon after them, and asked Kau_s_ika, which way the fugitives had taken.
+The robbers came up soon after them, and asked Kauśika, which way the fugitives had taken.
 He told them the truth, and the men were caught by the robbers and killed.
-But Kau_s_ika, we are told, went to hell for having spoken the truth.
+But Kauśika, we are told, went to hell for having spoken the truth.

 [^79]: Mahâbhârata VIII.
 3448.